c-minz/c-minz.github.io/_projects/poset_diagrams.md

 The diagrams in this catalogues are generated with the LaTeX package.
 The symmetry properties annotated in the catalogues are defined in {% cite Minz:2024 %}.

-Each file of the catalogue contains all finite posets for a fixed cardinality, one poset per page including annotated properties (see also [catalogue legend](/assets/pdf/PosetCatalogueLegend.pdf)):
+Each file of the catalogue contains all finite posets for a fixed cardinality, one poset per page including annotated properties:
 - upper left `d`: dimension of the order (as primary page order, descending)
 - upper centre `l`: number of layers (as secondary page order, ascending)
 - upper right `e`: number of edges in the diagram (as tertiary page order, ascending)